RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Iterate-through-Atomic-Tests-Programmatically.md

 Write-Host -ForegroundColor Magenta "  Cloud/Container Tests: $cloud"
 ```

-## Print the GUID, Input Args and Commands for the macOS platform
+## Print the GUID, Input Args, and Commands for the macOS platform

 ```PowerShell
 $path = "C:\AtomicRedTeam\atomics\*"  # Set this to point to your atomics folder